flapanther33781/poe-filter/docs/README.md

 NOTE 2: Keep in mind that certain basetypes will always be shown.
 Unique Leather Belts could be a HeadHunter.
 HeadHunters are so valueable you'd have to set the breakpoint above 50-150 Exalts to hide all Unique Leather Belts, but the slider only goes up to 200c, so that's not possible ... unless you manually edit the filter file, which you shouldn't do if you're a new player.

-#### What if I want to manually edit the filter?

-I've included a way to override certain settings by editing a CSV file (see below), and there is a Manual Override section at the top of the filter, but if you're a new player I'd suggest you not try to edit the filter settngs below that section.
-Let's put it this way: if you feel like you can't do what you want with my tool, the CSV override method, or the manual override section, then either open a feature request via Github, or maybe you're ready to graduate to using FilterBlade or StupidFatHobbit's filters.
-I did say my tool's not meant to replace theirs.

-#### How does the Override feature work?

-I explain how to do manual overrides in the video at the top of this page, please watch that.
-Or, if you want a link to the exact timestamp: https://youtu.be/-kXiwg55DLI?t=479

-#### Why does the tool have checkboxes for Normal/Magic 5-socket and 6-socket items?
+#### Why does the tool have checkboxes for Normal/Magic 5-link and 6-socket items?

 These items can be relatively valuable early in the game, but as you get farther into the game they become less valuable.
 Also, these items take up a lot of inventory space.
 So at some point you'll want to hide them from your loot drops.
-But note, these checkboxes are for 5/6 sockets, not links.
-5L/6L items are handled differently.
-6L items will always be shown.
-5L items will always be shown if the item is a Unique item, or if it's a Rare item that's above your Rare item cutoff.
+But 6L items will always be shown.
+5L items will always be shown if the item is a Unique item, or if it's a Rare item that's above your Rare item ilvl cutoff.

 #### What does the "+4 tiers (league start)" checkbox do?

-It's mainly a feel-good thing.
+This has been disabled for now.
+It was mainly a feel-good thing, but may have been affecting normal functioning of the tool, so I disabled it.
 When you start a new character (or a new league) you'll be doing very low-tier areas where all the drops are very low in value.
 By default most of them will be T9 or T10 (red or brown) items.
-It might be nice to see some yellow or green highlighted drops, so if you want, check this box and it'll boost the tiers of lower-tier items.
+It might be nice to see some yellow or green highlighted drops, so I created this checkbox.
+When selected it'll boost the tiers of lower-tier items up by 4 levels.

 #### What does the "Misc Recipes" checkbox do?

-This will sow all flasks, Rings, Belts, Amulets, Jewels, Gems, and Magic or Rare items if they don't take up 6 or 8 inventory slots.
-These can all be listed for 1 alt or 1 alch at league start, people will need them for recipes.
+This is really only relevant for the challenge leagues, and specifically, only relelvant at league start, from Acts 1-10.
+Checking this box will show all Flasks, Rings, Belts, Amulets, Jewels, Gems, and Magic or Rare items that are smaller than 6 or 8 inventory slots.
+These can all be listed for 1 alt or 1 alch at league start.
+People will need them for recipes.
 Vendor anything that doesn't sell within an hour or two.
-They will hae a red background and the minimap icon will be a red raindrop.
+These items will have a red background and the minimap icon will be a Red Raindrop.

+#### What if I want to manually override/edit the filter?

+I explain how to do manual overrides in the video at the top of this page, please watch that.
+Or, if you want a link to the exact timestamp: https://youtu.be/-kXiwg55DLI?t=479  If you feel like you can't do what you want with my tool (even with the CSV override method) then either open a feature request via Github, or maybe you're ready to graduate to using FilterBlade or StupidFatHobbit's filters.
+I did say my tool's not meant to replace theirs.

 #### How do we interpret the filter file names?